Nicolai1205/Suinanigans/README.md

 ## Final answer
 Based on everything above—public data, third-party tools, tokenomics, article claims—the answer remains: **no**.
 There is no reliable way to identify team or investor wallets, no way to verify the claims made, and no basis for building meaningful charts.
+(AT THE VERY LEAST NOT IN A SHORT AMOUNT OF TIME)